learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 To understand how hierarchical clustering works, we'll look at a dataset with 16 data points that belong to 3 clusters.

 Run the cell below to create and visualize this dataset.
-As with the dataset we created in our K-Means lab, our visualization will use different colors to differentiate the clusters.
+As with the dataset we created in our k-means lab, our visualization will use different colors to differentiate the clusters.

 ```python